snpsuen/Kubeflow_quickstart/README.md

 #### 3. Containerize the python script in a docker

 Create a docker image based on python:3.13.5-slim-bookworm and install the packages pytorch, pandas and matplotlib. <br>
-Set the default command to *python ./pytorch_rnn_airpass_example05.py* when a container starts from the image.
+Specify *python ./pytorch_rnn_airpass_example05.py* as the default command to run when a container starts from the image.

 In this example, the docker image is created and tagged as snpsuen/pytorch_rnn_airpass:05 under the default docker.io registry.